JoynConnect/work-trials/JD-FullStack-Engineer/README.md

 **Here’s what to do:**

 - Whip up a Python script to simulate extracting, cleaning, and performing a basic contextual analysis of provided sample data (see `dataGen` folder)
-- The Python script should watch for changes in src data and run through the extractin and cleaning if new data is loaded
+- The Python script should watch for changes in src data and run through the extraction and cleaning if new data is loaded
 - Ensure your script includes robust error handling and data validation.

 **What to Turn In:**